 - 2 cups blueberries (I used fresh)

-- If using frozen berries, remove from packaging and rinse with cold water until the water runs clear (this ensures that they won't turn your entire pie blue/green).
-Lay between two paper towels and pat dry.
-In a medium-sized bowl, mix the sugar and cornstarch until well combined.
+- In a medium-sized bowl, mix the sugar and cornstarch until well combined.
 Gently fold the berries into the mixture.
 Set aside.

 - Prep your pie dough using ready-to-bake 9-inch pie crust with a lattice top or a homemade pie crust.
-I used a double layer crust, but a single layer works just fine.
+I used a double layer crust, but a single layer works just fine too

 - Add the berry mixture on top of the bottom pie crust.

-- Roll out your top layer of pie dough and cut into thin strips.
-Weave the strips together using the "over and under" lattice pattern (here is a quick video explaining how.)
+- Roll out the top layer of pie dough and cut into thin strips.
+Weave the strips together using an "over and under" lattice pattern (here is a quick video explaining how.)

-- Bake for 25-35 minutes (depending on the size of your pie dish) or until the crust begins to turn golden brown and the filling is bubbly.
+- Bake for for 35 minutes or until the crust begins to turn golden brown and the filling is bubbly.